Maryfrances-U/College-Assignments/README.md

 # College Assignments
-While in college, my learning was facilitated by the many interesting projects I created and worked on in my various projects.
-These projects range in tech stacks and complexity, but are mostly simple projects with a singular purpose rather than full-blown applications.
+While in college, my learning was facilitated by the many interesting projects I created and worked on in my various classes.
+These projects vary in tech stacks and complexity, but are mostly simple projects with a singular purpose rather than full-blown applications.

 However, I didn't just want to just delete <i>years</i> of work, or leave them sitting in a folder on my computer, never to again see the light of day.
 So I decided to compile them all here!